tomjoht/learnapidoc/_includes/content/activities/make_curl_request.md

     (Note that previously, Postman would its own header information, designated with `-H`.
 If you see these parameters, delete them since they cause issues when submitted outside of Postman.)

+    {: .warning}
     In general, the code snippets can be copied and pasted directly into your terminal on a Mac.
-For Windows, you might have to clean the code up a bit:

-    * Paste it into a text editor such as Sublime Text
+However, for Windows, you must change the single quotation marks to double quotation marks.

-    * If you see any backslashes, (`\`) remove them and put all content onto the same line.
+    Also, on Windows, if your curl has any backslashes, (`\`) remove them and put all content onto the same line.
 (Backslashes are just added for readability).
-    * Change the single quotation marks to double quotation marks.
+You can make these adjustments in a text editor before pasting the curl command into the Command Prompt.

 5. Go to your Terminal (Mac) or Command Prompt (Windows).